 Original FDIM 2017 Buildathon kit

-The X-CHECKer kit has an updated circuit board from the earlier Buildathon version and contains all board & parts to build the Crystal Oscillator/Frequency Counter kit a *RIST* calibration crystal and a surplus FT-243 crystal to use as practice in order to get *the knack*.
-The *RIST* standard is an FT-243 crystal measured in my calibrated Oscillator circuit using a very accurate HP frequency counter.
-Measure the crystal in your oscillator circuit and adjust the trimmer cap for the microprocessor clock for a close match to the calibration frequency.
-You should be good to go.
+The NEW X-CHECKer kit has an updated circuit board from the earlier Buildathon version and contains all board & parts to build the crystal oscillator/frequency Counter kit a *RIST* calibration crystal and a surplus FT-243 crystal to use as practice in order to get *the knack*.
+The *RIST* standard is an HC-49 crystal measured in my calibrated oscillator circuit using a very accurate HP frequency counter.
+Measure the crystal in your oscillator circuit and adjust the trimmer cap for the microprocessor clock for the closest match to the calibration frequency.
+You should then be good to go.
 Round up the stuff for grinding: Plate glass, wet/dry paper, FT-243 crystals and have some fun.
 You wont be able to move a useless 6025 crystal to 40m!
 Cheap out of band FT-243s are good for practicing the art of hand lapping.
 You need a crystal to be fairly close so your hand grinding is not a significant portion of the crystal frequency.
 Crystals over 6900Khz are moveable to 40m.
 I search the bins for 6950s or 6975s that are excellent candidates to move to 40m...but even those are getting harder to find.
 People are selling absolutely worthless WAY out of band FT-243s on Ebay as *vintage* crystals and asking $15-$20!
 Dont buy those...
 Stick to Hamfests and keep a sharp eye out.
 That is why I talked a crystal company to making me blanks.
 I had some cut & lapped at 7.015Mhz.
 To get them affordable to sell, I specified them at +/- 1000ppm which puts them in a range of 7.008 to 7.022Mhz...which are both excellent starting points.
 I measured the 1st two crystals at roughly 7.002 & 7.003Mhz bare blank on the plate.
 They are available on my miscellaneous parts page.
 I am currently out of the blank crystals, due to the surge in sales generated by the QST review, but will have more around Dec.
 18th.
 I have easily moved them to 7.035 & 7.038 and one blank I successfully moved to 7218!.
 A Grinding supplies accessory kit is also available.....